AgentCenter vs LangSmith: Management vs. Observability for AI Agents

 | Evaluating prompt quality | ❌ Not its purpose | ✅ Eval frameworks |

-| Team visibility into agent work | ✅ No-code dashboard | ⚠️ Technical dashboards |
+| Visibility into agent work | ✅ No-code dashboard | ⚠️ Technical dashboards |

 | Monitoring LLM costs and latency | ⚠️ Agent-level analytics | ✅ Call-level metrics |

-| Non-technical stakeholder access | ✅ Designed for this | ⚠️ Developer-focused |
+| Non-technical user access | ✅ Designed for this | ⚠️ Developer-focused |

 | Coordinating multiple agents | ✅ Projects & workspaces | ❌ Individual trace focus |